osallou/linuxintro/chapters/17_systemd.md

 We talk previously of systemd, which manage services startup and status (basically)

+To manage systemd, you need to be *root*.

 Services description are usually located in /lib/systemd/system and /etc/systemd/system.

 A service can be started or stopped manually via